cannedyeti/UltimateBraveryServer/README.md

 1. `git clone`
 2. `npm i`
 3. Install mongo on your local machine.
 Mac OS [instructions](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/) can be found here.
+Windows [instructions](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-windows/) can be found here.
 4. Ensure mongo is running.
 5. To start the server use `npm start`